trandinhlam/MyPianoApp/README.md

 # Author: trandinhlam.github.io

 This is my simple funny piano web app simulation.
-Since the first time I code this app by Angular on July 2017, now I'm rewriting by using NextJS - a modern React framework and developing some cool features.
+Since the first time I have coded this app by Angular on July 2017, now I'm rewriting it by using NextJS - a modern React framework and developing some cool features.

 Have a look at the very simple UI:

 ![](./UI.png)

 # Features
 + Piano simulation, can be play by clicking your mouse into keys or using keyboard.